 When the octave disposition changes due to a clef change somewhere within a measure, any previous accidentals continue to affect note heads along the same vertical position on the stave, regardless of the fact that the notes now sound in a different octave.

 Although it is possible to do, avoid putting a clef between tied notes.
-The newfangled tie arches would nevertheless clearly indicate that the notes are tied, even though the note heads jump to an adjacent stave band.
+The newfangled tie arches would nevertheless clearly indicate that the notes are tied, even though the note heads could jump to an adjacent stave band.

 The All'Ottava number indicates how many octaves to transpose (+ = up, - = down), followed by the usual dashed line with a vertical dash at the end.
 See classic.pdf 2e